DesTodo/visual_self/README.md

+## Visual Self: ##

+An interactive educational application where users can interact with 3D models to learn about body parts and anatomical systems.
+In the current iteration, the user interacts with the human 3D object by selecting a body part from the navbar.
+Information is displayed and the model is rotated to zoom in and provide a visual representation of the chosen body part.
+This project is built in Javascript with: WebGL, Three.js and Tween.js

+You can access and interact with app here: [https://destodo.github.io/visual_self/]

-## Instructions for setup: ##
+## Instructions for setup to run app locally: ##

-1. Clone Repo to local machine.
+1. Clone repo to local machine.
 2. NPM install
-3. http-server
+3. NPM start
 4. Homepage is the directory from where you can access individual 3D model objects.

-*** note: 3D animation can be heavy on the browser and loading time will vary based on browser and internet speed***
+_note: 3D animation is heavy on the browser and loading time will vary based on browser and internet speed_